-Before a mortgage loan is defeased, the loan may be subject to an involuntary prepayment of principal.
-In that case, there may be a reamortization of the remaining principal balance of the loan, which would cause a change in the amount of principal and interest paid by a borrower and a corresponding change in the amount of principal and interest passed through to certificateholders, affecting your yield.
+The effective yield on the certificates may be affected if a mortgage loan in the pool is prepaid, in whole or in part, during the term of the certificates.
+In addition, an involuntary or a permitted voluntary partial prepayment of principal on a mortgage loan may result in reamortization of the remaining principal balance of the loan, which would cause a change in the amount of principal and interest paid by a borrower and a corresponding change in the amount of principal and interest passed through to certificateholders, affecting your yield.
 See "-Maturity and Prepayment Considerations-Prepayment of a Mortgage Loan-Reamortization of Principal."
 A prepayment in full will result in the stated principal balance of the prepaid mortgage loan being distributed to certificateholders.
 Moreover, if the prepaid mortgage loan is the only loan in the pool, the pool would be terminated.